gilmore-lab/protocols/ssvep-high-density-setup.md

 ## COMPUTERS
+- Turn on CRT Monitor in room 120G.

-- In 120H Switch on power of large surge protector on bottom left shelf in 120.
+- In 120H Switch on power of large surge protector on bottom left shelf.

 - Switch on power of smaller, thin surge protector on second shelf (ignore lights; always on).